SaaS Management

 Security Monitoring: Identifies vulnerabilities, misconfigurations, and potential threats across the asset landscape.
 Traditional tools focus on known, managed assets.
 Modern environments need tools that can also surface unmanaged assets like shadow IT, unauthorized AI apps, and OAuth integrations that never made it into the approved inventory.

 Identity and Access Visibility: This is where the category is evolving.
 Knowing an asset exists isn't enough if you don't know who has access to it, how that access was granted, and whether it's still appropriate.
-This includes human identities, but increasingly also non-human ones like service accounts, API tokens, bots, and AI agents that accumulate entitlements without ownership or review cycles.
+This includes human identities, but increasingly also non-human ones: service accounts, API tokens, bots, and AI agents that accumulate entitlements without ownership or review cycles.
 Not every tool on this list covers this.
 It's the problem we built Zluri's IVIP specifically to solve.

 9 IT Asset Discovery Tools